ebh/ffxblue-tech-test-article-api/README.md

 ### 6. What I would have done if I had more time

+There are a couple of TODOs in the comment.
+Things I want to refactor and/or explain.

+I'm not happy with the cyclomatic complexity of some of the functions.

 100% would have added more about making the service "production ready".
 Like structured logging and retries for accessing the datastore.